marcel303/framework/README.md

 In summary,

 - Clone the `framework` repository,
+- Clone the submodules of the `framework` repository,
 - Create a 'chibi root' file, and let it point to both the 'framework' repository and your own repository(s),
 - Generate the project file.